1990 Daytona 500: Race review

+Seven cars were on the lead lap for the final restart.
+The top five were Derrike Cope, Bobby Hillin Jr., Dale Earnhardt, Terry Labonte, and Bill Elliott.
+As the cars were lining up for the restart, Earnhardt complained that Hillin bumped his left-rear fender.
+The green came back out with five laps to go.
+Earnhardt, with drafting help from Geoff Bodine, quickly dispatched of both Hillin and Cope simultaneously going into turn three.
+Earnhardt pulled out to a slight lead, with Cope (on old tires) tucking into second.
+Labonte passed Hillin for third.

-Dale Earnhardt had the race in his grasp with a lead of more than 40 seconds until lap 193 when Geoff Bodine spun in the first turn, causing the third and final caution of the race.
-Derrike Cope assumed the lead again by staying out, a call made by crew chief Buddy Parrott.
-The Top 5 on the restart were Cope, Bobby Hillin Jr., Earnhardt, Terry Labonte, and Bill Elliott.
-Earnhardt dispatched Cope and Hillin simultaneously with help from Geoff Bodine, who was one lap down.
-With a few laps remaining, Rick Wilson in the RahMoc car lost an engine, and a piece of metal bell housing from that engine had tumbled to a stop on the backstretch.
-On the last lap, Earnhardt ran over it and shredded the right rear tire.
-He held the wheel straight, let off the throttle and let his car climb the banking of turn three.
-Spanaway, Washington's Derrike Cope drove by Earnhardt to his first ever Winston Cup victory.
-His previous best career finish was 6th the previous year at Charlotte.
-Although Earnhardt would lose the race, his crew took the shredded tire and hung it on the wall of the race shop using the loss as motivation to win the 1990 Winston Cup championship.
+Rick Wilson's sputtering engine finally let go, and a piece of the metal bell housing broke off and tumbled to a stop on the backstretch unnoticed.
+The white flag came out as the top four cars (Earnhardt, Cope, Labonte, Elliott) had broken away from the main draft.
+Going down the backstretch, with less than half a lap to go, Earnhardt ran over the bell housing debris and shredded the right rear tire.
+He held the wheel straight, let off the throttle and his car climbed up the banking of turn three.
+The pieces of the bell housing flew through the air, and ended up imbedded in Ricky Rudd's radiator.
+Spanaway, Washington's Derrike Cope dove under Earnhardt to shockingly take the lead in turn three.
+With only one turn remaining, Cope held off a last second challenge by Labonte and won his first ever Winston Cup victory.
+His previous best career finish was a 6th place at Charlotte in 1989.
+Earnhardt would manage to limp around to the finish line, and placed 5th.
+His crew later took the shredded tire and hung it on the wall of the race shop using the loss as motivation to win the 1990 Winston Cup championship.
 Meanwhile, Cope would become an overnight sensation appearing on The Late Show a week or so later to talk about his big win.
 Although it is considered one of the biggest upsets in NASCAR history, the ratings did not quite show it, as it drew a 7.3, the lowest in Daytona 500 history.